 More Gen Zers Consider Trade School Due to Pandemic

-At least, that’s what Minneapolis-based educational nonprofit ECMC Group found in its multi-phase survey of high school students over the past year.
-Almost a quarter of those questioned said that the pandemic had made them "more likely to attend a career and technical education school" than college.
+At least, that's what Minneapolis-based educational nonprofit ECMC Group found in its multiphase survey of high school students over the past year.
+Almost a quarter of those questioned said the pandemic had made them "more likely to attend a career and technical education school" than college.

 Gen Z holds a broader view of work, education

-All current high school students fall into the Gen Z bracket, typically defined as those born between 1997 and 2012.
-Recent research has shown this cohort to have a different outlook than earlier generations regarding work and school.
+All current high school students fall into the Gen Z bracket, typically defined as people born between 1997 and 2012.
+Recent research has shown this generation to have a different outlook than earlier generations regarding work and school.
 For example, Gen Zers tend to prioritize workforce diversity when looking for a job.

-On the school front, as the ECMC research found, Gen Z members are generally open to post-secondary education other than college — 61% said they thought a "skill-based education," such as coding bootcamp, nursing school or similar options, was a sensible choice.
-Similarly, 45% said it "makes sense" to consider an education program of two years or less.
+On the school front, the ECMC research found that Gen Z members are generally open to postsecondary education other than college — 61% said they thought a "skill-based education," such as coding boot camp, nursing school or similar option, was a sensible choice.
+Similarly, 45% said it "makes sense" to consider an education program that's two years or less.

-This broad acceptance of professional training outside the university system goes against the trend in recent years of more Americans getting a bachelor’s degree.
-This change in attitude appears to be due the ongoing pandemic but also a fear of student loan debt.
+This broad acceptance of professional training outside the university system goes against the trend in recent years of more Americans getting a bachelor's degree.
+This change in attitude appears to be due to the ongoing pandemic as well as a fear of student loan debt.

-Student loans, pandemic may make university less attractive
+Student loans, pandemic may make four-year schools less attractive

 While the student loan crisis existed long before the COVID-19 outbreak, the pandemic has only added to these concerns.
-More than half (53%) of respondents said the impact of the coronavirus crisis has made them more worried about their future, at least in terms of their education plans.
+More than half (53%) of the respondents said the impact of the COVID-19 crisis has made them more worried about their future, at least in terms of their education plans.

 And almost a third (29%) specifically blamed the pandemic's financial impact for making it less likely that they would choose a four-year university education.